yugabyte/yugabyte-db/community/learn/content/prerequisites.md

-To get started with the YugaByte DB YSQL tutorial you'll need to complete the prerequisites below.
+To get started with the YugabyteDB YSQL tutorial you'll need to complete the prerequisites below.

-## Step 1: Download and Install YugaByte DB
+## Step 1: Download and Install YugabyteDB

 The latest instructions on how to get up and running are on our Quickstart page here: